iloughman/HackerNewsProject/README.md

 **Notes and Potential Improvements**

-For the d3 and jQuery projects, the use of Angular was used for convenience and modularity.
+For the d3 and jQuery projects, Angular was used for convenience and modularity.
 There are several improvements that can be made:
   - The helper functions should be moved into a factory.
   - The adding of HTML elements as strings could be condensed and moved into a function.
   - The first HackerNews API call can possibly be moved into a state resolve.